 “When we work with clients, we try to arm them with marketing tools, attribution tools, and best practices,” Spiro says.
 “The user side is the most critical.
 It builds relationships and engagement.
 This can increase dwell time, increase streams, and increase payouts to rights holders.
 And if you’re running a freemium model and selling ads, the higher the engagement, the more ads you’re selling.”

-“You need to understand what the users are doing: when you’re losing people, when they’re most excited.
+Spiro-arkoudis-tunedglobal-atm-1“You need to understand what the users are doing: when you’re losing people, when they’re most excited.
 Because that’s going to impact your whole business long-term.
 Get it wrong, and it’s detrimental.
 Get it right, and you can use that data to maximize trust and other parts of your business.
 Then you’ve got a solid business that can be around for years as opposed to dying off quickly.”

-Listening habits can vary wildly between regions, so it’s important to determine trends on a location-by-location basis.
-If listeners are dropping off from a streaming service after a few months, for instance, it’s useful to know why; maybe influential local or international repertoire is missing from the service, or there’s simply not enough content in general.
-Overall, ensuring a good listener experience is essential for ongoing success.
+If listeners are dropping off from a streaming service after a few months, for instance, it’s useful to know why.
+Maybe influential local or international repertoire is missing from the service, or there’s simply not enough content in general.

-The music streaming economy is growing, and so too is the demand for specialized services in emerging markets.
+The music streaming economy is growing, and so too is the demand for specialised services in emerging markets.
 According to the IFPI, the fastest-growing regions for the music industry in 2020 were Africa and the Middle East (+8.4%), Asia (+9.5%), and Latin America (+15.9%).

-Spiro is optimistic about the current state of the music industry and the rise of localized streaming services: “I think for the whole industry, spurring niche services is a good thing for the ecosystem.”
+Spiro is optimistic about the current state of the music industry and the rise of localised streaming services: “I think for the whole industry, spurring niche services is a good thing for the ecosystem.”

 “It’s exciting right now.
 The business is really booming,” he continues.
 “Streaming is growing, and there are more and more opportunities for brands to enter the space now.
 The whole music industry is buzzing at the moment.”